CaptainDario/DaKanji-mobile/README.md

 ## Getting started

-**Currently only android is supported** </br>
 The easiest way is to download the app for android from the PlayStore.
-You can also download the latest release from the [releases page](https://github.com/CaptainDario/DaKanji-Mobile/releases) or [setup a development environment](https://github.com/CaptainDario/DaKanji-Mobile/wiki/Setting-up-a-development-environment) and build the app on your own.
+You can also download the latest release from the [releases page](https://github.com/CaptainDario/DaKanji-Mobile/releases).
 ## Usage

 In this section the features of the app are explained in more detail.